-Example: Remy is at 0 Alcohol Content.
-Bryn plays "You're looking woozy.
-This stuff helps me in rough seas" to make Remy lose 1 Alcohol Content and pay her 1 Gold.
-Remy cannot lose 1 Alcohol Content, since he is already at 0, but he still must pay Bryn 1 Gold.
+Example: Remy is at 20 Fortitude.
+Deirdre (from RDI 1) plays "Prayer of Healing" to make Remy gain 2 Fortitude and pay her 1 Gold.
+Remy cannot gain 2 Fortitude, since he is already at 20, but he still must pay Deirdre 1 Gold.